OctaDist/OctaDist.github.io/manual.md

 1. [XYZ file format](https://en.wikipedia.org/wiki/XYZ_file_format) (*.xyz)
 2. Output file of computational chemistry programs (*.out, *.log): Gaussian, NWChem, ORCA, and Q-Chem

 ## Running OctaDist
 ***
 OctaDist can automatically search and extract the octahedral structure from the complex that user submitted.

 ### Windows OS
-1. Download program executable to your PC/Laptop
+1. Download program executable (*.exe) to your PC/Laptop
 2. Right click on program icon and select `Run as administrator`
 3. Click `Yes`
 4. Wait program for process until open